-Adriana Rozas Rivera joined the 12 News team as a digital reporter in February 2022.
+Adriana Rozas Rivera is a bilingual reporter and anchor who has been with the 12 News Team since February 2022.
 Originally from San Juan, Puerto Rico, Adriana realized the importance of strong local journalism in times of crisis when Hurricane Maria hit the island.

 Before becoming a journalist, Adriana studied environmental and marine science at UMass Amherst and in Woods Hole.
 She also worked with a Massachusetts senator in his office and on his campaign.

-Adriana now lives in the Ocean State and she loves reading fantasy novels, quoting movies, buying makeup, and her dog, Goya.
+Adriana now lives in Rhode Island and loves reading fantasy novels, quoting movies, buying makeup, and her dog, Goya.

 Para mandarle ideas de reportajes a Adriana en español, envíale un correo electrónico.